 Optional: Click on the Web tab, and under Tagging Instructions > Add new on-page tag follow the instructions to add Google Analytics to your website.
 If you don’t know how to do it, you can skip this step but keep in mind that your website data won’t show on your dashboard.

 b.
 I already have Google Analytics on my website

 If you already have Google Analytics tracking your website, you need to fill in the exact same Website URL as in your property (you can find it under ⚙️Admin > Property Settings > Default URL), also fill in the Stream name input, then click on Create stream.

 Now under Tagging Instructions > Use existing on-page tag, expand the Google Analytics block and follow the instructions to add your new Measurement ID to your existing property.

 Congratulations!
-You have successfully setup the new Google Analytics dashboard App + Web.
-You can now access data of your website and your app on the same dashboard, take a look around, for example under Technology in the left menu, you can now inspect platform specific metrics.
+You have successfully set up the new Google Analytics dashboard App + Web.
+You can now access data from your website and your app on the same dashboard, take a look around, for example under Technology in the left menu, you can now inspect platform-specific metrics.

 Note: you may have to wait 24 hours to see website data in your dashboard, but if you can see the Technology > Web option in your menu, your configuration is done.

 4. Create and tag your campaigns